shinyaohtani/master_delivery/README.md

 ## Usage

 ```
-Example:
-    If you specify MASTER_DIR and DELIVERY_ROOT as follows:
-       MASTER_DIR:    -m ~/masters/my_home_setting
-       DELIVERY_ROOT: -d /Users/foo

-    and suppose master files in MASTER_DIR are as follows:
-       ~/master/my_home_setting/.zshrc
-       ~/master/my_home_setting/work/.rubocop.yml

-    then these files will be delivered as the following files:
-       /Users/foo/.zshrc
-       /Users/foo/work/.rubocop.yml

 Usage: master_delivery -m <dir> -d <dir> [options]
  Required:
     -m, --master [MASTER_DIR]        Master snapshot directory.
 All master files in this